Frame Your Self-Image With Positive Words: Be Your Champion

 Support Your Answer with a Short but Meaningful Summary

-It’s one thing to establish a claim and it’s another to prove it.
-When you state that you are a this or a that, provide evidence to support those claims.
+It’s one thing to establish a claim and another to prove it.
+Provide evidence to support those claims when you state that you are a this or a that.
 Summarize your talk points and examples.

 For example, if you say you are creative or solve problems, you can prove this by referring to how these attributes helped you (and the company) in your last job.